Introduction

 Cause

-- The restrict_worker_metadata_access setting is incompatible with TFE deployments on RHEL 8+ systems, due to a change in the iptables management systems present in RHEL 8 systems.
+The restrict_worker_metadata_access setting is incompatible with Terraform Enterprise deployments on RHEL 8+ systems.
+This incompatibility is due to a change in iptables management on these operating systems.

-- restrict_worker_metadata_access is used to prevent Terraform operations from accessing the instance metadata service, which may contain IAM credentials or other sensitive data.
+This setting is designed to prevent Terraform operations from accessing the instance metadata service, which may contain sensitive data such as IAM credentials.

 # replicatedctl app restart

-- Manually add the necessary iptables rules to restrict access from the network block where Terraform operation containers are attached:
+If you must keep the metadata restriction enabled, you can manually add the necessary iptables rules to restrict access from the network block where Terraform operation containers are attached.

 Outcome